Some developments of exchangeable measure-valued P\'{o}lya sequences: The model

-Finally, by combining Theorem \ref{introTh_1} and Theorem 13 in \cite{berti2023kernel}, we obtain the posterior distribution of the directing random measure of any exchangeable MVPS with strictly positive reinforcement, which enjoys a conjugacy property similar to that of the DP \citep[Theorem 4.6]{ghosal2017}.
+Returning to exchangeable MVPSs, by combining Theorem 13 in \cite{berti2023kernel} and Theorem \ref{introTh_1}, we obtain the posterior distribution of the directing random measure of any exchangeable MVPS with strictly positive reinforcement, which enjoys a conjugacy property similar to that of the DP \citep[Theorem 4.6]{ghosal2017}.